Familial Colorectal Cancers: Hereditary Non-Polyposis Colon Cancer (HNPCC)/Lynch Syndrome

 For general Lynch Syndrome (HPNCC) information visit, Lynch Syndrome International.

-Find a genetic counselor in your area.
+Find a genetic counselor in your area on the National Society of Genetic Counselors website.

-Learn more about cancer family registries.
+Learn more about colon cancer family registries.

 Learn more about screening through the Lynch Syndrome Screening Network.